Acclimating Your Fish at Home

 Yellow Frogfish

 Cut the bag the fish came in and pour both the water from the bag and the fish into the bucket.
-Now, using the valve, adjust the drip to a very SLOW, but steady "trickle" of water from the tank into the bucket.
-Sometimes I will put an airstone in with a VERY LIGHT stream of bubbles to keep the water "oxed up."
+Now, start a dripline siphon and using the valve, adjust the drip to a very SLOW, but steady "trickle" of water from the tank into the bucket: drip, drip, drip.
+Sometimes I will put an airstone in with a VERY LIGHTEST stream of bubbles to keep the water "oxed up."
+If doing multiple fish, always use an airstone, but never on high, only just barely lightly bubbling air.

-Now is the hardest part ... to wait patiently, taking an hour or two, slowly getting the fish acclimated to your tank's water.
+Now is the hardest part ... to wait patiently, taking an hour or two is minimum, SLOWLY getting the fish acclimated to your tank's water.
 Most fish will come home in a quart of water or so.
 So, when you've doubled the water volume (which should take at least an hour), the water is now 50% store water and 50% your water.

 When you've quadrupled the original amount of water, it's 75% your water now.
 After some time past this point it will be OK to put the fish in your tank.

-NEVER put any store water in your tank!
+NEVER put any store or foreign water in your tank!

 Net or hand hold (if you're good with handling fish) the fish and introduce it gently to your tank.
 If it is an established setup, where several fish have territories, it is best to do it in the dark, after "lights-out."
 Also, moving a piece or two of coral or live rock will cause a rearrangement of territories, eliminating much of the beating newly introduced fish often take.